Featured Traveler: Erich Dierks

 Why Did You Decide to Become a Travel Surg Tech and What Do You Love Most About it?

 During my career I started to travel as a CST many reasons why but the one that sticks out the most is because I was and still am hungry for knowledge.
 Precepting and teaching others and learning new and different ways to do cases and to learn new cases as well was my driving force that lead me into traveling.
 And I love the fact that not only do I get to learn more and that I get to pass along what I know from my experiences, but that I get to meet new and exciting career driven CST’s that have the same passion as myself.

 The 50th AST National Conference awarded over 32 FAST awards out this year.
-I unfortunately this year was not awarded this High Honor.
+Unfortunately, this year I was not awarded this High Honor.
 I was told that my name stays active for the chance to receive this great honor for two more years.

-Running for office of Director at the National level we had three available and eight well rounded qualified candidates running for this position.
-The candidate’s Said a three minutes speech to 1500 plus members, answered questions for two Hours, so the AST members can get an idea on who they would want to elect into office.
-The votes where tallied it was a close race.
+Running for office of Director at the National level we had three available and eight well-rounded qualified candidates running for this position.
+The candidates said a three-minute speech to 1500 plus members, answered questions for two hours, so the AST members can get an idea of who they would want to elect into office.
+The votes were tallied it was a close race.
 I will let you know that when we go to Atlanta Ga for our 51st National Conference I will be running again to try and be elected into one of the four positions that will be available next year.

-I truly want to that Advanced for giving me this great opportunity to be able to run for office at the National Level.
+I truly want to thank AST for giving me this great opportunity to be able to run for office at the National Level.
 For Certified Surgical Technologists, Students, and for those debating if this is the path they want to pursue I say this.
-Throughout my life time I have never had a career that was so challenging and so rewarding at the same time, if you want to be the one that saves lives and improves quality of life and knowing you made a difference not only in your life or the patients life but in the lives of all that that patients life touches.
+Throughout my lifetime I have never had a career that was so challenging and so rewarding at the same time, if you want to be the one that saves lives and improves the quality of life and knowing you made a difference not only in your life or the patients' life but in the lives of all that patient's life touches.
 I can say you’ll never go wrong by becoming a Certified Surgical Technologist.